 Partnerships are like sole proprietorships because their founders are not required to files paperwork with the state or pay fees in order to start the business.

 General partnerships also leave their owners liable for any legal or financial issues, like sole proprietorships.
 Some liability protection is offered by certain partnership types like limited liability partnerships.

 Limited Liability Company

 Limited liability companies (LLCs) are a great option for entrepreneurs who want to start a business without taking on the risk of liability that comes with a sole proprietorship or partnership but aren't interested in the more complicated structure found in corporations.

 LLCs do require filing with the state, paying a fee, and each state has specific yearly reporting requirements.
 These additional tasks involved in forming an LLC are usually viewed as worth the liability protection they offer.

 If you need help with understanding company structure types, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.